ConductVision Software – Fear Conditioning

 The table shows the freezing episodes and stimulus actions.
 The synchronized timestamp helps to analyze how an animal's freezing behavior aligns with the presentation of specific stimuli.

-Each freeze episode row shows the freeze start time, end time, duration and corresponding sequence numbers in the tracking detail table above.
+Each freeze episode row shows the freeze start time, end time, duration, and corresponding sequence numbers in the tracking detail table above.

 The user can choose the time ranges and Freeze Min Duration to recalculate and analyze the freeze episodes.